Water aeration: Low speed surface aerator

-The low speed surface aerator is a device for biology aeration with high efficiency.
+A low speed surface aerator is a device for biology aeration with high efficiency.
 These devices are often in steel protected by epoxy coating and generate high torque.
 The mixing of water volume is excellent.
-The common power is going from 1 up to 250kw per unit with an efficiency (SOE) around 2 kgO2/kw.
-Low speed aerator are used mostly for biology plant aeration for water purification.
+The common power is between 1 and 250kW per unit with an efficiency (SOE) around 2 kgO2/kw.
+Low speed aerators are used mostly for biology plant aeration for water purification.
 The higher the diameter, the higher the SOE and mixing.

 Fountains

-A fountain consists of a means of spraying the water upwards into the air.
+A fountain is a means of spraying water upwards into the air.
 Typically this may be done using a motor that powers a rotating impeller.
 The impeller pumps water from the first few feet of the water and expels it into the air.
-This process utilizes air-water contact to transfer oxygen.
+This process uses air-water contact to transfer oxygen.
 As the water is propelled into the air, it breaks into small droplets.
 Collectively, these small droplets have a large surface area through which oxygen can be transferred.
 Upon return, these droplets mix with the rest of the water and thus transfer their oxygen back to the ecosystem.

 Fountains are a popular method of providing surface aeration because of the aesthetic appearance that they offer.
 However, most fountains are unable to produce a large area of oxygenated water.
 Also, running electricity through the water to the fountain can be a safety hazard.